Freshwater Pearls – What are They and Should I Buy Them?

 Although pearls are quintessentially perfectly spherical in shape, only about 5% of all pearls are perfectly round.
 The rest come in a variety of shapes, including near round, button, semi-baroque and baroque.
 In the past, only round pearls were considered worthy of being set in jewelry but today an increasing number of people are seeing the beauty of irregular shaped pearls.

 Most freshwater pearls are oval or near round in shape, while about 30% are baroque or semi-baroque.
 Round freshwater pearls can be quite rare due to the nucleation process employed by freshwater pearl farmers.
-As I mentioned above, these pearls are not bead nucleated, which means that they are more likely to form in irregular shapes.
+As I mentioned above, these pearls are not bead nucleated, which means that they are more likely to form irregular shapes.

 Freshwater Pearl Sizes